Monday, March 16, 2026

 Voters in the Democratic Primary may be additionally surprised to note how many judicial vacancies are uncontested.

-There will be a link at the bottom of each of these Organizing the Data posts, so voters can examine each contested race in detail, one candidate at a time, and come right back here.
+There is a link at the bottom of each of these Organizing the Data posts, so voters can examine each contested race in detail, one candidate at a time, and come right back here.

 The linked posts will be updated as new information becomes available, right up until the polls close on the Feast of St. Patrick.
-Once we get a significant number of contested races linked, this post will be regularly bumped up to the top of FWIW.
+Any errors of omission or commission in these posts are mine alone and deeply regretted.

 And now the list: